Area Museums Wilton/Jay/Livermore Maine

 10 Canal Street Wilton, ME

-Wilton Home and Farm Museum houses one of Maine's finest collections of farm tools.
+Wilton Home and Farm Museum Displays a large collection of Wilton memorabilia.
+Discover unusual items used in daily domestic life, tools used in crafts and trades such as farming, shoe making and blacksmithing.
+It houses one of Maine's finest collections of farm tools.
 A nearly complete collection of Maine bottles - Memorabilia of Sylvia Hardy, Maine giantess - Famed artist, Joe Knowles - G.H.
 Bass, originator of the famous Bass Shoes and Bass Weejun and much more!
-All housed in a solid Maine structure built during the Civil War.
+All housed in a solid Maine structure built in the 1860's during the Civil War.

 Paper Heritage Museum - Livermore, ME

-- We open for the season Memorial day Weekend.
-(Friday nite only.)
+We open for the season Memorial day Weekend.
+(Friday night only.)

 290 Norlands Road Livermore, ME